 The suit alleges that after moving slowly for only a few feet, the elevator “skyrocketed upward.”
 The elevator came to a crashing stop at the 50th floor.
 The crash threw Williams and Martinez into the ceiling of the elevator car.
 The women were then thrown to the ground and light fixtures and ceiling tiles fell on them, the suit alleges.
 The women pleaded through intercom with Chevron personnel to stop the elevator and were allegedly told, “Don’t worry.
 It won’t move anymore.”

 Eventually, the Houston Fire Department helped the women escape.
 They had to climb a ladder out of the elevator, jump onto the top of another elevator and then climb out from there to safety.
 The lawsuit alleges that, while climbing to safety, a firefighter was overheard stating that a Chevron employee controlling the elevator saw the car moving upward and purposefully let it go so they could meet the trapped woman on an upper floor.

 Martinez sustained injuries to her lower back and left leg and ankle.
 Williams suffered a fractured foot, closed head trauma and lumbosacral strain.
 In additional to considerable medical expenses, the women allege they have suffered a loss of earning capacity and been made to endure considerable emotional distress.
 Their lawsuit alleges that their injuries and damages resulted from Chevron’s negligent maintenance and operation of the elevator.

 If you have suffered a serious personal injury or a loved one has suffered a serious injury or death as the result of the actions of another person or entity, you may have a claim for compensation.
 Contact the lawyers at Heygood, Orr & Pearson for your free case evaluation and to learn more about your legal right to compensation.
-You can reach us by calling toll-free at 1-877-446-9001, or by filling out the free legal consultation form on this page.
+You can reach us by calling toll-free at 1-877-446-9001, or by filling out our free legal consultation form.